ShellRechargeSolutionsEU/ocpp/README.md

 ): Unit = ocppConnections.remove(conn)
 ```

-Now the last thing to be done on the way to a working server, is making the `onMessage`, `onDisconnect` and `onError` callbacks of `WebSocketServer` actually call into the connection's OCPP cake to let it process the message.
-It turns out that to do this, we have to add two methods to the SimpleWebSocketServerComponent:
+Now the last thing to be done on the way to a working server, is making the
+`onMessage`, `onDisconnect` and `onError` callbacks of `WebSocketServer`
+actually call into the connection's OCPP cake to let it process the message.
+It
+turns out that to do this, we have to add two methods to the
+`SimpleWebSocketServerComponent`:

 ```scala
 def feedIncomingMessage(msg: String) = self.onMessage(org.json4s.native.JsonMethods.parse(msg))